 10- SPEND TIME WITH THEM.

 Stop worrying about everyone else and everything else and just spend time with your kids.
 Everyone wins.
 Embrace how wonderful you already are and stop trying to be more & do more.
 We can’t be everything to everyone, but you can be something really wonderful to your family.
 Runoff to play with your kids every chance that you get.
-Lounge around in your favorite pants and read your child’s favorite book to him.
+Read your child’s favorite book to him.
 Bake cookies just because you want to.
 Be happy and calm.
 Spread those feelings to your kids.
 It is contagious.